Monday, July 17, 2017

 No wandering.
 In every impulse, give what is right: in every thought, stick to what is certain.

-For the second verse (22), it is almost as if he snaps back to it, telling himself to not think about such matters.
-Rather focus time and effort on what action ought to be done and to focus on what is in your control.
+In the second chapter, it is almost as if he snaps back to it, telling himself to not think about such matters.
+He tells himself to not wander anymore.
+Rather, he should focus his time and effort on what action ought to be done and to focus on what is up to him.

 (see also Citadel, p.
 29, 41, 45, 186)